universallythinking/NYCSchoolsDemo/README.md

 The UI is not pretty, but it is functional.

 I can resubmit this during the week of May 11th, if needed.
 I am currently out of town for a family event and will have more time to work on this over the next week.

+I can also rewrite this for Android, and for iOS in Objective C.